 <rbf file from list> is one of the following

-The following example shows interfacing your design with the Avalon-MM
+defines.
+The following example shows interfacing with the

 module custom_persona #(

 //active low reset, defined by hardware

 //Persona identification register, used by host in host program

 output wire [31:0] persona_id,

 // 8 registers for host -> PR logic communication